 This section introduces the main economic and financial structures of the euro area economy.
 For details, see Chapter 2 of the book "The monetary policy of the ECB" (see link on the right-hand side).

 Compared with its individual member countries, the euro area is a large and much more closed economy.
 In terms of its share of global GDP, it is the world’s third-largest economy, after the United States and China.

 As in other highly developed economies, the service sector has the largest share of total output, followed by the industrial sector, while the share of agriculture, fishing and forestry is relatively small.
 The euro area is also one of the world’s largest economies in terms of population, with almost 340 million people.

-Sources: For the euro area: ECB, Eurostat, national data and ECB calculations; for the Unites States, Japan and China: BIS, IMF, OECD, Reuters and national sources.
+Sources: For the euro area: ECB, Eurostat, national data and ECB calculations; for the United States, Japan and China: BIS, IMF, OECD, Reuters, World Bank and national sources.

 |Value added by economic activity|